asymptotik/asymptotik-drag-and-drop/README.md

 @implementation AtkSampleOneDropZoneView

-- (BOOL)dragStarted:(AtkDragAndDropManager *)manager
+- (BOOL)shouldDragStart:(AtkDragAndDropManager *)manager
 {
     // Yes, consider me for drags.
+Returning true here only
+    // ensures that isInterested, dragStarted, and dragEnded will
+    // be called.
     return YES;
 }

 - (BOOL)isInterested:(AtkDragAndDropManager *)manager
 {
-    // Only consider me for enter, exit, move and drop if
+    // If we return true here then dragEntered, dragExited, dragMoved and
+    // dragDropped can be called.
-    // we are interested in what on the pasteboard.
+    // So, let's see if we are interested in what's on the pasteboard.
     // For the example this is if the pastbaord string matches
     // a string made up from the views tag property.